estebanSambito/IPIMS_Patient_Care_System/README.md

 <li>Download the repo onto your local computer so you're in possession of all the files.</li>
 <li>Ensure that you have python installed on your machine</li>
 <li>Open your terminal or command line and navigate to the folder IPIMS_Django_Source_Files/ipcms</li>
-<li>Execute the command "sudo pip install -r requirements.txt"</li>
-<li>Once that is complete, run the command "sudo python manage.py makemigrations && python manage.py migrate && python manage.py runserver"</li>
-<li>Open your webbrowser and type in http://localhost:8000</li>
-</ol><br>
+<li>Run the command ./SYSTEM_SETUP from terminal and everything will automate in a bash script

 In order to login to the admin panel, you need to navigate to http://localhost:8000/admin.
 The login can be create by opening your terminal to the project directory and typing in python createsuperuser.